 Treble is celebrating its 10-year anniversary by posting a series of articles that reflect the last 10 years of music, including a series of Hall-of-Fame essays on significant albums released between 2003 and 2013.
 These are albums that left a significant impact not just on us, but also music on a greater scale (but mostly on us).
 We’ll be posting a new reflection on a significant album from the past 10 years every day for the next few weeks.

-The second of three albums defined by color— the third being last year’s outstanding Yellow and Green —Blue Record is the kind of record you’d bring home and listen to on headphones, marveling at its breathtaking cover art.
+The second of a suite albums defined by color—concluding with Gold & Grey—Blue Record is the kind of record you’d bring home and listen to on headphones while staring at the various details of its breathtaking cover art.
 Well, I would anyway.
 It’s not a concept album in any strictly defined sense, but there’s a sense of fluid cohesion to the album, not coincidentally reflected in the aquatic scene on the cover illustration designed by the band’s frontman, John Baizley.
 The piece depicts two regal, powerful women surrounded by fish and seaweed.
 One of them wears a headdress of flowers, crowned by a rooster; the other wears scales around her neck.
-And though they’re nude, they’re not obscenely sexualized—as Baizley told OC Art Blog in 2012, “It’s cool to me that now you don’t have to sexualize women on album covers anymore.
-If you’re a heavy band, you can put something beautiful on your record cover, but it (can still be) dark and (tie) into the music being made.”
+And though they’re nude, they’re not obscenely sexualized—as Baizley told OC Art Blog in 2012, “If you’re a heavy band, you can put something beautiful on your record cover, but it (can still be) dark and (tie) into the music being made.”

 There’s a much more pronounced emphasis on instrumental technique on Blue Record than on vocals or lyrics, though that doesn’t mean they’re an afterthought.
 The call-and-response interaction between Baizley and Adams on “The Sweetest Curse” is both intense and evocative, the duo trading lines like “Curse with me/ Profane and discreet… Buried deep/In crowskin overcoat.”
 And while Baizley can roar with the best of metal’s unholy-throated screamers, his lyrics are angled toward the poetic and abstract, rather than sociopolitical or escapist.
 There are references to Prohibition on “Jake Leg,” shades of the Civil War on “War, Wisdom and Rhyme,” and themes of war, nature and protection on “A Horse Called Golgotha.”
 The details that Baizley peppers throughout the album — “The peach and the rattlesnake,” “burnt confederate steel,” “the stained horizon/ablaze with revolvers”—reflect a long and dark Southern history, but in context speak less about specific events or places as they do a palpable emotional intensity.
 In short, Blue Record might make you feel feelings.

-Blue Record took on more significance earlier this year, about eight months after the band endured a harrowing bus accident in the UK that left the future of the group in doubt.
+Blue Record took on more significance later on, about eight months after the band endured a harrowing bus accident in the UK that left the future of the group in doubt.
 At a SXSW showcase organized by Invisible Oranges, frontman John Baizley performed a solo set for the second time after nursing broken bones and recovering from surgery.
 He opened the set with the stark, gentle chords of “Steel That Sleeps The Eye,” a track once viewed as transitional on the album, but put in a different context here.
 And through the set, Baizley was charming, candid and heartfelt in his communication to fans about their experience and what it means to be back on stage.
 Sandwiched between black metal act Mutilation Rites and doom titans Pallbearer, it was an unexpected dose of emotion at a metal show.
 I actually choked up a little.

 With 2012’s Yellow and Green, Baroness released a longer, even more diverse album that’s a masterpiece in its own right, but also one that further raised the question of whether they were still a metal band.
 In 2012 I posed this question to Pete Adams, to which he replied, “Baroness has never been a straight-up metal band.”
 One year later, I asked John Baizley the same thing, and though his response added some broader context, he essentially echoed Adams’ sentiment: “Most of my friends are in metal bands.
 Most of the shows I go to are metal shows.
 I’ll always have respect and admiration for what we were and the people we were working with.
 But as we’ve gotten older, our interests have broadened… Our skills as musicians, songwriters and composers have broadened.
 So, we’ve always had the mindset that our music should reflect that sort of growth.”

 Blue Record is, absolutely, a metal album.
 And yet, there’s nothing particularly conventional about the style of metal they play.
 In time, it may well mark an important period of transition—the point where Baroness ceased being a metal band as we know them, and something much bigger and more indefinable.
-With Blue Record, Baroness released one of the best metal albums of the decade — it just sounds a lot like rock ‘n’ roll.
+With Blue Record, Baroness released one of the best metal albums of the decade.
+It just sounds a lot like rock ‘n’ roll.